Showing all 20 results

 CERAMIC MAZE: THE GLAZES | Vilma Bosi

 How much water should be added when preparing the glaze?
 How should you proceed to make a good application?
 In this course we want to introduce you to glazing ceramic artefacts by providing some basic specific skills.
 We will start with the knowledge of the products (Glazes, Transparent glazes, Colours, etc.) and their peculiarities, we will begin with how to proceed in their preparation and we will end with the opportunity to try out the main glazing techniques and a guide to ceramic firing.
+In particular, we will deal with application by immersion, spraying with an airbrush and brush glazing with the aid of special vehicles that allow for better application.
+We will present the necessary steps to obtain effects in the coatings also with applications in several layers that will be made on clay supports, already fired, provided by the organisation.

-Included in the course: 14 hours of teaching | the materials needed for the course | the firings | 2 brunch meals (breakfast and lunch) | a gift box (with samples of the materials used during the course) Teacher: Vilma Bosi Download the full program in pdfTo confirm your inscription you have to make a bank transfer of a deposit or the total amount.
+The 17-hour course starts at 9 a.m. and ends at 5 p.m. on Saturdays and Sundays and starts at 9 a.m. and ends at noon on Mondays.
+Included in the course: 17 hours of teaching | the materials needed for the course | the firings | 2 breakfast | a gift box (with samples of the materials used during the course) Teacher: Vilma Bosi Language: Italian Download the full program in pdfTo confirm your inscription you have to make a bank transfer of a deposit or the total amount.

 THE BASES OF PLASTER MOULDS | Marco Malavolti